 Philippa Eyland-Gentle is an established stylist based in South London.

-“I am a personal and advertising stylist with years of experience; I have worked on advertising campaigns for major clients inc, Canon cameras, The Times, and Children in Need and styled various Celebrities and clients,
+“I am a personal and advertising stylist with years of experience; I have worked on advertising campaigns for major clients inc, including Canon cameras, The Times, and Children in Need and styled various Celebrities and clients, including setting up a pop-up at Selfridges ' personal shopping department with Unlisted London for Ascot clients.”

-Get in touch to discuss a brief, or ask any questions.
+Get in touch to discuss a brief or ask any questions.

 Biography